deeptools/deepTools/manual/GalaxyFAQs.md

     * indicate the corresponding signal file
     * make sure to __re-name__ every data set in the history once computeMatrix is done so that you can easily keep track of which matrix was based on which bigWig file (you can always find these information by clicking on the i-button in the respective data set)
 * now use [profiler][] for every file you generated with computeMatrix (4)
-    * important: display the "advanced output options" and select "save the data underlying the average profile" --> this will generate a table in addition to the summary plot images
+    * important: display the "advanced output options" and select "save the data underlying the average profile" &rarr; this will generate a table in addition to the summary plot images
 * now you have at least 2 separate images of profiles - one for each bigWig file - you can either leave it like this or use another script that will plot all the summary plots in one image at once (5)
     * this tool is called "Plotting the summary plots for multiple signals"
     * it uses the tables generated by profiler in (4)